veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

     your site, use a filter based on the *Hostname* field.
 Make sure that you understand the implications and know the pitfalls.

-*   If you have control over the JavaScript code on your site and don't mind introducing a discontinuity in the analytics data for your home page, change the tracking code to report `/index.html` instead of `/` and create a filter based on the *Request URI* field to exclude all page views for `/`.
+*   If you have control over the JavaScript code on your site, change the tracking code to report `/index.html` instead of `/` and create a filter based on the *Request URI* field to exclude all page views for `/`.
+To avoid introducing a discontinuity in the analytics data for your home page, you may want to set up a second filter to remap `/index.html` to `/`.

-*   If none of the above fits your needs, use custom dimensions to distinguish between ghost referral spam and legitimate traffic.
+*   Alternatively, use custom dimensions to distinguish between ghost referral spam and legitimate traffic.

 ## Introduction